Jeep Recon: Design and features

-The exterior uses an illuminated seven-slot grille, Wrangler-like square taillights protruding from the body, chunky bumpers with prominent tow hooks, and a swing-out tailgate with a standard full-size spare mounted to it.
-As with the Wrangler, the doors are removable.
-It comes standard with a dual-pane power-opening sunroof, but the Sky One-Touch Power Top is available.
+The exterior uses an illuminated seven-slot grille, Wrangler-like square protruding taillights, bumpers with prominent tow hooks, and a swing-out tailgate carrying a standard full-size spare.
+Standard equipment is projected to include removable doors and a dual-pane power-opening sunroof, with an available Sky One-Touch Power Top.
 The Recon uses a frame-like design for the tiered center console and prominent grab handles with exposed rivets.
-A 12.3-inch digital gauge cluster and 14.5-inch central touchscreen are standard, the latter being Jeep's largest ever, and while all the climate controls are in the screen, physical volume and tuning knobs are also standard.
+A 12.3-inch digital gauge cluster and 14.5-inch central touchscreen are standard with on-screen climate controls complemented by volume and tuning knobs.

 Moab trim

 The Moab trim uses most design elements used by the regular Recon.
 However it comes with wider fender flares, available rock rails, and Jeep badges with topographical etching.

 Moab-exclusive features

 The Moab trim has an electronic locking differential at the rear with 15:1 final drive ratio.
 The front differential is still an open differential.
 The locker is activated by a switch on the dashboard.
 Jeep's Selec-Terrain management system has a Rock mode exclusive to the Moab.